This content originally appeared on DEV Community and was authored by Darshan Vasani

 Result:

-using container name thanks to Dockerโs internal DNS in custom bridge networks.
+Result: client can resolve and communicate with my-app using container name thanks to Dockerโs internal DNS in custom bridge networks.

 Bonus Tip: Disconnect & Reconnect